Counselling for Support People of Survivors

 - Learning how to support your loved one

 - Education about what your loved one can expect if they chose to report to the police or are involved with the justice system

 - Learning how to take care of yourself while you’re supporting a loved one

-We currently have three full-time counsellors specialized in the field of trauma.
 Appointments are typically available Monday-Friday between the hours of 9am-5pm.
-Evening appointments may be available upon request (schedules permitting).
+Evening appointments may be available upon request, schedules permitting.

 For more information or to register for counselling, please contact